TBD54566975/dwn-server/README.md

 - Fork this repo
 - Upgrade your render.com account to a paid account
 - Create a new "Web service" type application
-- Choose the forked repo to run (or you can point to to the main repo)
+- Choose the forked repo to run (or you can point to the main repo)
 - Choose the "starter" size instance
 - Create a 1GB (or larger) disk, and mount it on /dwn-server/data